- More Information

-Goals of the PCDPTN are to:
+Goals of the new PCDPTN are to:

-- Provide training in pediatric clinical pharmacology
+- Provide robust and diverse training and mentorship in pediatric clinical pharmacology

 - Stimulate interdisciplinary collaboration among clinical, translational, and basic researchers in pediatric therapeutics